Poscom2010/Covid-analysis/README.md

 ```

 # Exploratory Data Analysis (EDA)
-EDA means exploring the dataset or conducting a deep dive into the data, to understand the data structure, characteristics of the data and identify issues that might need to be corrected.
-Above all, EDA assists in understanding the quirks and innuendos of the data.The main purpose of this activity was to answer the bussiness questions as follows:
+EDA means exploring the dataset or conducting a deep dive into the data, to understand the data structure, characteristics and identify issues that might need to be corrected.
+Above all, EDA assists in understanding the quirks and innuendos of the data.
+Moreso, during EDA, one can as well be in the light to realize if there is enough data required or sufficient to answer the  researcg questions.
+The main purpose of this activity was to answer the folloing bussines questions:

 1. Give an overal picture or perspective on the effcts of COVID 19 in Africa.
-In other words, how badly was Africa ravaged by COVID19, that is in terms of new cases, vaccination and death rates - a graphical view would assist.
+In other words, how badly was Africa ravaged by COVID 19, that is in terms of new cases, vaccination and death rates.
 2. Which  are the top 11 countries that had *Highest COVID 19 infections in relation  to population
 3. Which are the **top 5 countries** that managed well the COVID 19 pandemic
 4. Which countries had   highest COVID 19 positivity yield